ReactiveSets/toubkal/README.md

 these tests so travis usually passes all tests.
 In the event that a test does not pass the top priority is to fix the test before anything else.

-We have developped at least 100 other ui tests that are not currently automated because we have not yet integrated Phantomjs or another headless browser.

 We also do manual testing on the following web browsers: Chrome (latest), Firefox (latest), IE 8, 9, and 10 but enventually plan on dropping support for IE8.